pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 Scheduling for constant work
 ----------------------------

-We're looking for constant work (constant suffix product updates) per operation (`push` and `pop`) without ever getting in a situation where we'd like to pop a value from the staging list, but the suffix product's write cursor is still in the middle of the staging list (i.e., we still have garbage suffix products).
+We're looking for constant work (constant number of suffix product updates) per operation (`push` and `pop`) without ever getting in a situation where we'd like to pop a value from the staging list, but the suffix product's write cursor is still in the middle of the staging list (i.e., we still have garbage suffix products).

-For example, we don't want to get in a situation like trying to pop `c` from the following state
+For example, we wish to avoid popping `c` from the following state

 ```
  .-------- new excretion -------.